Solar energy : Impact of the environment

 So, all of this seems to say that installing solar system is a good idea.
 But even setting aside the intermittency problems of solar power generation and the fact that the panels’ yields are still limited, we mustn’t forget the ecological issues related to the boom in the global photovoltaic energy market.

-To fully grasp this, we need to ask two questions: how and where are solar electric made?
+To fully grasp this, we need to ask two questions: how and where are solar electric panels made?

 The solar panels made today use crystalline technologies (currently the most popular) and thin-film PV technologies.
 The main raw material used for crystalline panels is silicon – the second most abundant raw material on Earth after oxygen – and the other components are aluminium, copper and silver.
 The manufacture of thin-film panels is more problematic, as it requires indium and gallium, two rare-earth elements that the European Union has classified as critical raw materials.
 But these panels currently account for less than 10% of the market.
+Although it has been strongly encouraged by state subsidies, it is important to take into account the scandals of massive impact on atmosphere of silicon powder (raw material of the photovoltaic cell) and the pollution due to refining operations.

 Extracting and purifying silicon are therefore key processes.
 Currently, most of the silicon blocks used to make the panels are produced in Asia and assembly is mainly carried out in China, strongly encouraged by government subsidies and where scandals of massive releases of silicon powder raw material from photovoltaic cells into the atmosphere and pollution due to silicon refining operations have been revealed in recent years.